Ada-C7/Linked-List/README.md

+# Linked List in Go
+This was an assignment completed during my time at Ada Developers Academy.
+It implements methods for a linked list, along with a test suite, written in Go.

+Original instructions below:

-# Linked-List
+## Linked-List
 Using object oriented design constructs, define a Node class and LinkedList class for a singly linked list.
 Each node has integer data value and a link to the next node.
 The linked list class has a head node and the following methods defined.

 ## Exercise
 Design and implement the classes and the methods.
 Methods to implement in the singly linked list:
   - *insert*: method to add a new node with the specific input data value in the linked list.
               Insert the new node at the beginning of the linked list
   - *search*: method to find if the linked list contains a node with specified input value.
 Returns true if found, false otherwise.
   - *find_max*: method to return the max value in the linked list.
 Returns the data value and not the node.